 - 1. Companies with business relations - 2.
-Companies in which more than 50% of shares with voting rights are directly or indirectly owned by the Company. - $3. \ Companies \ directly \ or \ indirectly \ owning \ more \ than \ 50\% \ of \ shares \ with \ voting \ rights \ of \ the \ Company.$ - 4.
-Companies inwhich 90% of shares with voting rights are directly or indirectly owned the Company. - $5. \ Companies \ under \ reciprocal \ inter-insurance \ for \ constructional \ contractual \ purpose.$ - 6.
-Companies guaranteed by all contributed shareholders due to co-investing relationships. - 7.
-Companies established to practice escrow and joint, as well as several guarantees for presale homes under the Consumer Protection Act.

-Note 2: If it was approved by Board of Directors, the guarantee limit shall not be applied when the Company directly or indirectly owns more than 90% of the investee's equity.
-However, the guarantee amount is still limited to 300% of the Company's latest financial statements.

-Note 3: The overall guarantee amount provided to others shall not exceed 300% of the net worth of the Company's latest financial statements.

-- Note 4: The guarantee limit for the guarantee provided to any individual company shall not exceed 50% of Apex Circuit (Thailand)'s net worth - Note 5: Total amount of the guarantee provided by Apex Circuit (Thailand) is limited to 50% of its net worth. - (iii) Securities held as of December 31, 2020 (excluding investment in subsidiaries, associates and joint ventures): None. - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NTD300 million or 20% of the capital stock: None. - (v) Acquisition of individual real estate with amount exceeding the lower of NTD300 million or 20% of the capital stock:
+Companies in which more than 50% of shares with voting rights are directly or indirectly owned by the Company - 3.
+Companies directly or in directly owning more than 50% of shares with voting rights of the Company. - 4.
+Companies in which 90% of shares with voting rights are directly or indirectly owned the Company. - 5.
+Companies under reciprocal inter-insurance for constructional contractual purpose. - 6.
+Companies guaranteed by all contributed shareholders due to co-investing relationships - 7.
+Companies established to practice escrow and joint, as well as several guarantees for presale homes under the Consumer Protection Act. - Note 2: If it was approved by Board of Directors, the guarantee limit shall not be applied when the Company directly or indirectly owns more than 90% of the investee's equity.
+However, the guarantee amount is still limited to 300% - Note 3: The overall guarantee amount provided to others shall not exceed 300% of the net worth of the Company's latest financial statements. - Note 4: The guarantee limit for the guarantee provided to any individual company shall not exceed 50% of Apex Circuit (Thailand)'s net worth - Note 5: Total amount of the guarantee provided by Apex Circuit (Thailand) is limited to 50% of its net worth. - (iii) Securities held as of December 31, 2021 (excluding investment in subsidiaries, associates and joint ventures): None. - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NTD300 million or 20% of the capital stock: None. - Acquisition of individual real estate with amount exceeding the lower of NTD300 million or 20% of the capital stock: None. - (vi) Disposal of individual real estate with amount exceeding the lower of NTD300 million or 20% of the capital stock: None. - (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of NTD100 million or 20% of the capital stock: